 A less obvious but real commercial risk is the public and political attitude to tax avoidance.
-Watching the Panorama programme on 16 September which criticised avoidance and those that 'promote' legitimate schemes, it is clear that there is a political and media driven campaign against avoidance which is ill informed and emotive.
+Watching the Panorama programme on 16 September 2013 which criticised avoidance and those that 'promote' legitimate schemes, it is clear that there is a political and media driven campaign against avoidance which is ill informed and emotive.
 A business accused of avoiding tax may find itself the target for protestors.
+The recent controversy over the Google settlement illustrates that the public emotional reaction, even though based on ignorance of UK tax law, can still be adverse.